(GI Bleeding; Bleeding, Gastrointestinal; Bleeding, GI)

 - Colitis—inflammation of the colon (such as ulcerative colitis or Crohns disease)

-- Hemorrhoids—enlarged veins in the anus or rectum
+- Hemorrhoids —enlarged veins in the rectum and/or anus

 - Fissures—tears in the anus